Reviewed for 2018

 The cover, which is supposed to protect borrowers against defaulting on their loans in the event that they become ill or lose their job, has been found to have been mis-sold on a vast scale.
 The number of consumers who have been paying for useless cover potentially runs into the millions.

-This week the banks announced that they do not intend to appeal against the latest court decision against them, and have therefore abandoned their fight against claims of PPI mis-selling.
+Back in 2011, the banks announced that they do not intend to appeal against the latest court decision against them, and have therefore abandoned their fight against claims of PPI mis-selling.
 The long-running legal dispute is now over, and the banks have begun preparations for dealing with repayments.

 The main High Street banks have set aside around £5 billion to cover the cost of repayments, and they intend to hire some 6,000 staff to deal with the backlog of claims that had been put on hold pending a legal resolution – and with the slew of new complaints that are likely to materialise in the coming weeks.